-Union Promotion Fund: In the Province of Manitoba the Employer shall contribute an amount in cents-per-hour worked, including waiting and reporting time, for all employees covered by this Agreement, in an amount and on the effective dates shown in the Wage and Benefit Schedule as set out in the applicable Provincial Appendix.
+Building Trades Fund: In the Province of Saskatchewan, the Employer shall contribute an amount in cents per hour worked, including waiting and reporting time, for all employees covered by this Agreement in an amount and on the effective dates shown in the Wage and Benefit Schedule as set out in the Provincial Appendix.

-Contributions on all overtime hours shall be calculated at the applicable overtime rate (i.e. 1 1/2 or 2).
-(Note: This fund includes contributions to the Boilermaker L.E.A.P.
-Program.
+Contributions on all overtime hours shall be calculated at the applicable overtime rate (i.e. $1 \frac{1}{2}$ or 2)